RicardoZiTseng/SACNet/README.md

 This repository provides the official implementation of our paper "SACNet: A Multiscale Diffeomorphic Convolutional Registration Network with Prior Neuroanatomical Constraints for Flexible Susceptibility Artifact Correction in Echo Planar Imaging". **If you are using *SACNet* for your research, please cite our paper!**

-Created by Zilong Zeng at State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University. **For any questions, please contact Dr.Zeng (zilongzeng@mail.bnu.edu.cn) or Dr.Zhao (tengdazhao@bnu.edu.cn).**
+Created by Zilong Zeng at State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University. **For any questions, please contact Zilong Zeng (zilongzeng@mail.bnu.edu.cn) or Dr.Zhao (tengdazhao@bnu.edu.cn).**

 # **Contents**